Meet Our Outstanding Team

-We’re proud to have a reputable team of veterinarians, technicians, assistants, and client service representatives taking care of our clients and their beloved pets.
+We are proud to have an outstanding team of veterinarians, technicians, assistants, and client service representatives dedicated to providing exceptional care to pets and superb service to their family.

 A native of southern Ohio, Dr. Ankrom grew up riding horses.
 Her love of animals led her to seek a career in veterinary medicine, first focusing on horses, but then shifting to smaller, domestic animals.
 After working for two years in a mixed animal practice, she then joined a small animal emergency center in Champaign, Illinois before joining NCVEC in 2017.
 Dr. Ankrom loves the constant variety of cases in emergency medicine as well as being able to provide compassionate care to her patients and their owners through stressful situations.